-What is a balance transfer card?
+What is a balance transfer credit card?

-The best way to use a balance transfer
+How to do a balance transfer

-To get the most from this product, ask yourself these questions.
+To get the most from this product, ask yourself these questions:

-- How long will it take to pay off your card?Can you do so over a short time frame?
-If not, look for cards with a longer introductory rate period to allow yourself more time to pay off the debt.
+- How long will it take to pay off my card?Can I do so over a short timeframe?
+If not, look for cards with a longer introductory balance transfer offer to allow yourself more time to pay off the debt.

-- What’s the revert rate of this card?After the fixed period of your balance transfer, the interest charged on any balance left over will usually be charged at a higher rate (e.g. the purchase or cash rate).
-It’s crucial you pay off your balance during the introductory period, to avoid interest payments outweighing any savings you make.
+- What’s the revert rate of this card?After the introductory period of your balance transfer, the interest charged on any balance left over will usually revert to a higher rate (e.g. the purchase or cash rate).
+Ideally, you’d pay off your balance during this introductory period to avoid interest payments outweighing any savings you make.

 Mistakes can be made with your balance transfer card that could hinder your chances of either saving money or paying off your card.
 The more common ones include: